-Have you suffered investment losses in American Hospitality Properties Fund III, sponsored by Phoenix American Hospitality?
+Have You Suffered Investment Losses in American Hospitality Properties Fund III, sponsored by Phoenix American Hospitality (PAH)?

-The White Law Group is investigating potential FINRA lawsuits related to Phoenix American Hospitality funds and whether brokerage firms may have unsuitably recommended these private placement offering to investors.
+The White Law Group is investigating potential FINRA lawsuits related to PAH funds and whether brokerage firms may have unsuitably recommended these private placement offerings to investors.

 Understanding Phoenix American Hospitality

-Phoenix American Hospitality (PAH) is reportedly an opportunistic hotel fund manager, according to its website.
-The company reportedly purchases hotels in areas where anticipated new construction is difficult due to high construction costs, availability of top-tier franchises have already been identified and future hotel zoning sites do not present competition.
+PAH is reportedly an opportunistic hotel fund manager, according to its website.
+The company reportedly purchases hotels in areas where anticipated new construction is complex due to high construction costs, top-tier franchises have already been identified, and future hotel zoning sites do not present competition.

-The company filed a form D to raise capital from investors with the offering American Hospitality Properties Fund III in 2016.
+The company filed a Form D to raise capital from investors with the offering of American Hospitality Properties Fund III in 2016.
 The total amount of the offering sold was purportedly $50,000,000.
 The sales commissions and fees were estimated at 10% of the offering amount.

-Investments such as these are typically sold by brokerage firms in exchange for a large up front commission.
-High fees can range from 7-10%, as well as additional “due diligence fees” that can range from 1-3%.
+Investments such as these are typically sold by brokerage firms, like Phoenix American Hospitality, in exchange for a large upfront commission.
+In this case, high fees usually hover around 7-10%.
+Often, additional “due diligence fees” appear that can range from 1% to 3%.

 Lawsuit Options: FINRA Arbitration vs. Class Action